Chart Color Schemes

 Gordon Park has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 13 projects likely to impact the area.
-Notable projects include Windsor Dual Tower Development, Celestia Apartments, Bakery Square, and Brisbane Metro.
-The following details projects likely most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 13 projects that may affect this region.
+Notable ones are Windsor Dual Tower Development, Celestia Apartments, Bakery Square, and Brisbane Metro.
+The following details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.